radiantearth/stac-spec/item-spec/item-spec.md

 | assets     | Map<string, [Asset Object](#asset-object)>                                 | **REQUIRED.** Dictionary of asset objects that can be downloaded, each with a unique key. |
 | collection | string                                                                     | The `id` of the STAC Collection this Item references to (see [`collection` relation type](#relation-types)).
 This field is *required* if such a relation type is present.
 This field provides an easy way for a user to search for any Items that belong in a specified Collection. |

+### Additional Field Information

+#### stac_version

-**stac_version**: In general, STAC versions can be mixed, but please keep the [recommended best practices](../best-practices.md#mixing-stac-versions) in mind.
+In general, STAC versions can be mixed, but please keep the [recommended best practices](../best-practices.md#mixing-stac-versions) in mind.

-**id**: It is important that an ID is unique within a collection, as the item ID plus the collection (ID plus the [Provider](../collection-spec/collection-spec.md#provider-object)) gives us a globally unique ID.
+#### id

+It is important that an Item identifier is unique within a collection, and that the [Collection identifier](../collection-spec/collection-spec.md#id) in turn is unique globally.
+Then the two can be combined to give a globally unique identifier.
+Items are *[strongly recommended](#collections)* to have collections, and not having one makes it more difficult to be used in the wider STAC ecosystem.
+If an Item does not have a collection then it should strive to provide a globally unique identifier, with a long, unique prefix, to have a better chance of being globally unique.

 As most geospatial assets are already uniquely defined by some identification scheme from the data provider it is recommended to simply use that ID.
 Data providers are advised to include sufficient information to make their
 IDs globally unique, including things like unique satellite IDs.
 See the [id section of best practices](../best-practices.md#field-and-id-formatting) for additional recommendations.

+#### stac_extensions

-**stac_extensions**: A list of extensions the Item implements.
+A list of extensions the Item implements.
 The list contains URLs to the JSON Schema files it can be validated against.
 For official [extensions](../extensions/README.md#list-of-stac-extensions), a "shortcut" can be used.
 This means you can specify the folder name of the extension, for example `pointcloud` for the Point Cloud extension.
 This does *not* apply for API extensions.
 If the versions of the extension and the item diverge, you can specify the URL of the JSON schema file.
 This list must only contain extensions that extend the Item itself, see the the 'Scope' column in the list of extensions.
 If an extension such as the `tiled-assets` extension has influence on multiple parts of the whole catalog structure, it must be listed in all affected parts (e.g. Catalog, Collection and Item for the `tiled-assets` extension).

+#### assets

-**assets**: Dictionary of asset objects that can be downloaded, each with a unique key.
+Dictionary of asset objects that can be downloaded, each with a unique key.
 In general, the keys don't have any meaning and are considered to be non-descriptive unique identifiers.
 Providers may assign any meaning to the keys for their respective use cases, but must not expect that clients understand them.
 To communicate the purpose of an asset better use the `roles` field in the [Asset Object](#asset-object).